NLnetLabs/rpki-doc/source/routinator/installation.rst

 Getting Started
 ---------------

-There are three things you need for Routinator: rsync, a C toolchain and Rust.
+There are three things you need to install and run Routinator: rsync, a C toolchain and Rust.
 You can install Routinator on any system where you can fulfil these requirements.

-You need rsync because the RPKI repository currently uses rsync as its main means of distribution.
+You need rsync because most RPKI repositories currently use it as its main means of distribution.
 Some of the cryptographic primitives used by Routinator require a C toolchain.
 Lastly, you need Rust because that’s the programming language that Routinator has been written in.